Golden Herring for Pieter van Vollenhoven

 After the ceremony the guests went to the actual party, in the garden of the castle.
 Among the guests were three of Pieter’s four sons: prince Maurits, prince Pieter-Christiaan and prince Floris.
 Other guests were Mary Rost-Onnes (wife of the banker Jaap Rost-Onnes), Heineken CEO Philip de Ridder, Randstad co-founder Frits Goldschmeding, Interior Minister Guusje Ter Horst and Martine van Loon-Labouchere, grand mistress of HM the Queen.Filed under Dutch Royals

-Tagged Awards, Martine van Loon-Labouchere, Prince Floris, Prince Maurits, Prince Pieter-Christiaan, Prof. Pieter van Vollenhoven.
+Tagged Awards, Martine van Loon-Labouchere, Prince Floris of Orange-Nassau, Prince Maurits of Orange-Nassau, Prince Pieter-Christiaan of Orange-Nassau, Prof. Pieter van Vollenhoven.